 The compliance protocols are determined based on the volume of business transacted by the business during the year.
 One of the fundamental requirements of PCI DSS compliance is having an SSL certificate.

 So if you are storing customer credit card information or something similar that if gone public can cause a security endemic, then an SSL certificate is a must-have.
 It will also help you remain PCI compliant even when your business grows in credit card or online banking transaction volume over the course of time.

 Finally, where to get your SSL certificate from?

 Now you know why your website needs an SSL certificate to survive the aftermath of a cybersecurity mishap.
 Now, the next question to address is, where to get the SSL certificate from?
 Who are the trusted players in the market who can provide world-class SSL certificates that can turn your website into an unassailable digital castle?

-So, pick a right SSL certificate provider such as Cheap SSL Shop to get the right type of SSL certificate at best price that fits you to stay secure on the web.
+So, pick the right SSL certificate provider to get the right type of SSL certificate at the best price that fits you to stay secure on the web.